 If you choose to feed an incomplete diet, be prepared to use supplements and other foods to balance the meals.
 Incomplete diets are customizable and allow you to have more control over your pet's food so that you can accommodate specific dietary needs, such as allergies, but it is much more difficult to ensure an appropriate balance of nutrients.

 Incomplete diets are not recommended for beginners.
 If you need to go this route for health reasons, then I strongly recommend doing a lot of research to ensure you are offering the right nutrients to your dog.

 Only choose this type of raw diet if you understand your dog's dietary needs.
 Many brands will offer recommendations of supplements and foods that can be used to balance their diets, like organ meats, fish oils, or kelp.

 2. Freeze-dried, Dehydrated, and Air Dried

-Those looking for an easier to store option, freeze-dried, dehydrated, and air-dried raw foods are good choices.
+For those looking for an easier-to-store option, freeze-dried, dehydrated, and air-dried raw foods are good choices.
 You can find them in similar varieties to frozen raw diets but in more condensed and easier to prepare formats.